lambdacats/lambdacats/readme.md

 [functional programming]: https://en.wikipedia.org/wiki/Functional_programming
 [type systems]: https://en.wikipedia.org/wiki/Type_system

-This is my service to the community, and, as such, I welcome all contributions, including (but not limited to) adding new lambdacats, updating the information on the existing ones, and finding lost lambdacats.
+This is a service to the community, and, as such, I welcome all contributions, including (but not limited to) adding new lambdacats, updating the information on the existing ones, and finding lost lambdacats.